-Microsoft SQL Server AlwaysOn offers two distinct solutions to provide high-availability and disaster recovery on the server and database levels: Failover Cluster and Availability Groups.
+SQL Server AlwaysOn offers two distinct solutions to provide high-availability and disaster recovery on server as well as on database level: Failover Cluster and Availability Groups.

 - To configure a Failover Cluster for OMi, enter the cluster server name as the host name in the OMi configuration wizard. - To configure Availability Groups for OMi, enter the Availability Group Listener name as the host name and the port of the Availability Group Listener in the OMi configuration wizard.
+The group listener must have a static IP address.

-For details on how to configure a Microsoft SQL Server Failover Cluster and Availability Groups, see the Microsoft SQL Server documentation.
+For details about how to configure a Microsoft SQL Server Failover Cluster and Availability Groups, see the Microsoft SQL Server documentation.